 24.2 Budgeting of Fees

+The financial information presented to the advisory committee (for both the original budget and any amendments) should include the beginning fund balance amount (less committed reserves) and projected current year revenue and disbursements.
+Any planned use of the beginning fund balance (accumulated reserve) should be clearly disclosed and documented as a part of the original budget and any budget amendments presented to the advisory committee.
 When reviewing budgets, it is not the advisory committee’s responsibility to determine the salary amount for any position, however, total salaries and the positions funded should be disclosed on the budget reports presented to the advisory committee.
 It is acceptable to present these amounts combined on one line for salary and benefits with a disclosure indicating the positions.

 In general, the Board will approve the total budget at an overall summary level in accordance with state budgetary laws and regulations.
 Student fees are generally included in one of three revenue categories: other general, auxiliary, or student activities, depending on the nature of the fee.
 The specific expenditures, (e.g. travel, salaries, training) included in the approved budget are recommendations to the President who has discretion in spending the funds as long as the expenditures are used for the intended purpose of the fees.↑ Top